 In addition to being completely flexible, the new type of ITO absorbs only 0,7% of the light, compared to 5-10% of the standard conductive glass.
 To make it more electronically conductive, just layer multiple layers.

-It is a pioneering approach that has opened up a challenge hitherto considered unsolvable.
+It is a pioneering approach that has opened up a challenge until now considered unsolvable.
 There was no way to make this material completely flexible, conductive and transparent: today there is.

 New flexible touchscreens: when we will see them on the market

-The research team used the new material to create a touchscreen that worked as a "proof of concept," and applied for a patent for the technology.
+The research team used the new material to create a working touchscreen as a proof of concept, and has applied for a patent for the technology.

-"We are thrilled to be at the stage where we can explore business collaboration opportunities and work with interested industries to bring these flexible touchscreens to market.", said Daeneke.
+“We are excited to be at the stage where we can explore commercial collaboration opportunities and work with interested industries to bring these flexible touchscreens to market”, said Daeneke.